Ketamine Infusions VS. Intramuscular Ketamine Injections

-If you have been researching ketamine therapy at all in the last few months, you may have come across ads from clinics offering "intramuscular ketamine injections."
-It is being advertised as the "more afforable" ketamine therapy.
-In this blog I asked Dr. Coakley our Medical Director why she chooses IV ketamine over the IM injections.
+If you have been researching ketamine therapy at all in the last few months, you may have come across ads from clinics offering “intramuscular ketamine injections.”
+It is being advertised as the “more affordable” ketamine therapy.
+Recently, I asked Dr. Coakley our Medical Director why she chooses IV ketamine over the IM injections.

 Ketamine can be administered in several forms, many of which have differing levels of effectiveness.
 Oral preparations typically are less effective as they must be processed by the digestive system.
 Sublingual (dissolved under the tongue) is also less effective but still immensely helpful for selected patients.
 Intramuscular administration has shown similar rates of effectiveness to IV infusion.
 The differences between the two methods can be summed up below:

 1. IV infusion typically requires one needle stick to start the IV, intramuscular may require multiple injections per treatment session.